ehsanyousefzadehasl/MMCC/notes/03-TSO.md

 ![TSO implementations](img/TSO_implementations.jpg)

 **NOTE**: Multithreading introduces a subtle write buffer issue for TSO.
 TSO write buffers are logically private to each thread context.
 Thus, on a multithreaded core, one thread context should never bypass from the wrtie buffer of another thread context.
 This logical separation can be implemented with per-thread-context write buffers or by using a shared write buffer with entiries tagged by thread-context identifiers that permit bypassing only when tags match.

+**NOTE**: The semantics of the FENCE specify that all instructions before the FENCE in program order must be ordered before any instruction after the FENCE in program order.
+For systems that support TSO, the FENCE thus prohibits a load from bypassing an earlier store.

+Because TSO permits only one type of reordering, FENCEs are infrequent and the implementation of FENCE instructions is not too critical.
+A simple implementation - such as draining the write buffer when a FENCE is executed and not permitting subsequent loads to execute until an earlier FENCE has committed - may provide acceptable performance.

+Finally, SC and TSO are pretty close, especially compared with the more complex and more relaxed memory consistecy models.